espruino/Espruino/README.md

 * It hasn't [already been found](https://github.com/espruino/Espruino/issues) or [been covered on our forum](http://www.espruino.com/Forum)
 * You're not just looking at outdated documentation (See the [Building](#Building) section to see how to build documentation)

-Please [submit bugs](https://github.com/espruino/Espruino/issues) with clear steps to reproduce them (ideally a test case for the ```tests``` directory), and if at all possible try and include a patch to fix them.
+Please [submit bugs](https://github.com/espruino/Espruino/issues) with clear steps to reproduce them (ideally with a test case for the ```tests``` directory), and if at all possible try and include a patch to fix them.
 Please be aware that we have a whole bunch of outstanding issues, so if you report something (especially if it doesn't contain a test or a pull request) it may not be fixed for quite some time.

 Contributing